bkprestes/bkprestes/README.md

 ### Hello! 👋 I'am Developer

 - 🔭 I’m currently working on Publicações Online
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and Java
 - 💬 Ask me about Angular
 - 📫 How to reach me: https://www.linkedin.com/in/rebecaprestes/